Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 5. Install license file for OpenConnect:

-   Create the `module/com.tsgrp.opencontent/license` folder structure on the /alfresco classpath, for example, at `ALFRESCO_HOME/tomcat/shared/classes/alfresco`
+   Create the `module/com.tsgrp.opencontent/license` folder structure on the `/alfresco` classpath, for example, at `ALFRESCO_HOME/tomcat/shared/classes/alfresco`

    Place a `TextLicense.l4j` file in the `license` directory.

 6. Deploy the OpenConnect configuration:

-    Create a file called `opencontent-override-placeholders.properties` and put it onto the /alfresco classpath, for example, in the `ALFRESCO_HOME/tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/` folder.
+    Create a file called `opencontent-override-placeholders.properties` and put it onto the `/alfresco` classpath, for example, in the `ALFRESCO_HOME/tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/` folder.

     Update the necessary environment variables in the `opencontent-override-placeholders.properties`.

-    There are many configurations that [can] [be] overridden in this file later on.
+    There are many configurations that can be overridden.
+These are described later.
 To start, set the follow property:

      * `oc.email.smtp.host={SMTP host}`

 7. Update Tomcat server configuration: